kevinwlu/iot/lesson10/README.md

 ### Publish sensor data on one terminal and receive on another

-#### Raspberry Pi 4B and NOOBS 3.2.1 have a segmentation fault with "bcm2835_init: gpio mmap failed: Cannot allocate memory"
+#### Raspberry Pi 4B and NOOBS 3.2.1: Segmentation fault with "bcm2835_init: gpio mmap failed: Cannot allocate memory"

 node sensor.js